christianepeters/christianepeters.github.io/activities.md

 <br/><br/>
-## Austria Smart Meter Security Requirements"
+## Austria Smart Meter Security Requirements
 **date: 2015.03.30**

 At [ENCS](https://encs.eu/) I co-wrote the Smart Meter Requirements for Austria's End-to-End Secure Smart Metering architecture published by [Oesterreichs Energie](https://oesterreichsenergie.at/).
 We wrote the original in German, then added an English translation later.
 The documents were made available to the public: [https://oesterreichsenergie.at/sicherheitsanforderungen-fuer-smart-meter.html](https://oesterreichsenergie.at/sicherheitsanforderungen-fuer-smart-meter.html)